sgong-pdftron/stranger-docs/android/guides/basics/annotation-toolbar.md

 annotationToolbar.show(toolbarHeight);
 ```

-The `anchorView` is used as an anchor for annotation property popup windows.
+The  given `anchorView` is used as an anchor for annotation property popup windows shown when user wants to see or change the property of an annotation.
 To close the annotation toolbar call:
 ```java
 annotationToolbar.close();
 ```